veeral-patel/knowledge-base/docs/Security Engineering/web-app-hackers-handbook.md

 - Password can also be derived from username, job function, etc.
 - Or contains a sequence that's guessable from a sample of passwords

+## Attacking Session Management

+### Implementing Sessions with Cookies

+- Most common way of implementing cookies is giving each user a unique session token
+- Every time the user visits the site, the browser resubmits the token automatically as a cookie
+- But session ID can also be sent as a GET or POST parameter

+### Vulnerabilities in session management

+- Vulnerability in generating session tokens
+- Vulnerability in handling of session tokens during their life cycle

+#### Tips

+- Don't assume the session ID is in the cookie by itself - it may not be in the cookie, or it may be a combination of things in and out of the cookie
+- Delete cookies from a personalized page to see which cookies are used in session IDs
+- Notice which cookies are sent to the browser after logging in

+### Alternatives to Sessions

+#### Http Authentication

+- First time, user enters his credentials.
+- In every successive packet, browser automatically sends credentials as a HTTP header in every packet

+#### Sessionless state mechanisms

+- Send all the user's state data in every packet

+### Weaknesses in Token Generation

+#### Meaningful Tokens

+- An attacker can guess the session ID given to another user.
+- Tokens are often structured - several components (IP address, username, etc) separated by delimiters - and encoding

+##### Attack steps:

+- Modify one token systematically to find parts that are ignored
+- Log in as different users, and compare tokens
+- Analyse tokens for correlations related to user suplied data

+#### Predictable Tokens

+- Sometimes tokens aren't meaningful, but they can be easily guessed
+- Simplest case: Tokens assigned sequentially
+  - Use Burp Intruder
+- Other cases: Concealed sequences, time dependency, weak random number generation

+### Concealed Sequences

+- Algorithms that use obfuscation in some way like adding a constant value or encoding data

+### Time dependency

+- Uses time as an input into the token's value to make it seem random

+### Weak random number generation

+- Concatenating several weak pseudorandom numbers can actually increase unpredictability
+- It gives the attacker more info. about the internal state making it easier for him to predict future outputs
+- Use Burp Sequencer
+  - "How many bits of randomness does the token actually have?"
+  - Not enough - passing statistical tests does not imply unpredictability

+#### Encrypted Tokens

+- "Reveal encryption oracle"
+- Side channels
+- Malleable scheme -> modify underlying plaintext (session ID)

+### Weaknesses in Session Token Handling

+- Disclosure of tokens on the network
+- Disclosure of tokens in logs
+- Vulnerable mapping of tokens to sessions
+- Vulnerable session termination
+- Client exposure to token hijacking
+- Liberal cookie scope

+### Securing Session Management

+- Generate strong tokens
+- Protect tokens throughout their lifecycle
+- Log, monitor, alert

 ## Attacking Backend Components

 ### OS Command Injection